crosscompute/crosscompute-policies/terms-github.md

 We will terminate the Accounts of repeat infringers of this policy.

 G. Intellectual Property Notice
-Short version: We own the service and all of our content.
-In order for you to use our content, we give you certain rights to it, but you may only use our content in the way we have allowed.

 1. CrossCompute's Rights to Content
 CrossCompute and our licensors, vendors, agents, and/or our content providers retain ownership of all intellectual property rights of any kind related to the Website and Service.
 We reserve all rights that are not expressly granted to you under this Agreement or by law.
 The look and feel of the Website and Service is copyright © CrossCompute, Inc. All rights reserved.
 You may not duplicate, copy, or reuse any portion of the HTML/CSS, Javascript, or visual design elements or concepts without express written permission from CrossCompute.